 One in which I love supporting others in practicing daily.
 Because you can, too.

-I had been simmering in a Sad Sadie Stew for far too long—most of my life actually.
-Stuck in Negative Nancy Nonesense, hopeless and despairing.
-Now here I am, finding myself constantly shifting; tuning to Positive Pumbaa PARADISE.
+I was simmering in my Sad Sadie Stew for far too long—most of my life—until I made a conscious choice to get out of it, the Negative Nancy Nonesense, hopeless and despairing.
+Now here I am, finding myself constantly shifting into Positive Pumbaa PARADISE.

 The change has been palpable.
 When walking around, I am present.
 I notice my natural and immediate thoughts about something, anything.
 And they’re just different.
 They are positive.
 They are loving.
 They are joyful.